 Ride-hailing major Uber has reportedly ended support for its Apple Watch app last month, and multiple Uber users have noticed that they are no longer able to hail a ride from their wrists.

 Curiously, Uber has not removed the Uber Apple Watch app from the App Store, reports MacRumors.

 The app is still able to be downloaded and installed on an Apple Watch, but opening it up reveals a poorly-worded message about dropped support, ending with a sad face emoji.

-The Uber Apple Watch app has been available since the Apple Watch app launched in 2015, but it always had more limited functionality than the iPhone app.
+The Uber Apple Watch app has been available since the Apple Watch app launched in 2015, but it has always had more limited functionality than the iPhone app.

 It did not support uberPOOL, fare splitting, ETA sharing, or contacting an Uber driver, which could be why it’s now been discontinued.